PVoLan/wooden-architecture/Chapter2/index.md

 In contrast, when we start with UI design, you're not so free. **The UI is designed in the way your user feels the best.** Depending of the business model in your company, understanding of "what is the best for users" can be declared by your project manager, customer, UI designer, marketing department, user reviews, beta-testers or someone else, but almost never by developer's team.
 And this is OK.
 For example, if we are talking about "Order screen" at your shop application, end user may want to see together order information, order items information, names and addresses of users who are involved into this order and payment terminal transaction status.
 All this stuff layout can vary depending on current user settings.
 And, be sure, next week designer will come with a new fresh feature to add to this soup.

-Nobody cares that to show all this information on one screen you have to combine dozens of database tables and, bunch of network requests and a pack of business logic algorithms.
+Nobody cares that in order to show all this information on one screen you have to combine together dozens of database tables, a bunch of network requests and a pack of business logic algorithms.
 If your product manager wants to add a new label on the screen, and you're unable to add it just because the information for this label stays in a different database table, your manager will never become happy.

 Here is where UseCase comes into force.
 UseCase is the right place to combine the dozens of databases, network requests and business logic units, required for just _this particular screen_.
 Here you adapt your model to your UI.
 Here is a bridge between developer's point of view and user's point of view.